Acupuncture for Back Pain

 Why does acupuncture work for back pain?
-A number of studies exists, such as a recent one conducted by the Group Health Center for Health Studies in Seattle, that have concluded that acupuncture is more effective in treating back pain than the standard treatment of medication and physical therapy.
+A number of studies exists, such as a recent acupuncture back pain study conducted by the Group Health Center for Health Studies in Seattle, that have concluded that acupuncture is more effective in treating back pain than the standard treatment of medication and physical therapy.
 How it does that is a matter of some debate among researchers.

 The Spine Health site adds that acupuncture can release opioid peptides by stimulating the human nervous system.
 These kinds of opioids plays an enormous role in alleviating all kinds of chronic pain, including back pain.
 Another theory is that acupuncture serves as conductors of electromagnetic energy.
 This in turn stimulates the production of endorphins which serve as the body’s natural pain killers.